dfmoralesb/MPE_tutorials/tutorials/NGS.md

 To copy the `html` file to your laptop do

+#### THIS NEED TO BE TYPE IN WINDOW IN YOUR LOCAL COMPUTER NOT WHILE YOU ARE CONNECTED TO THE WORKSTATION.
+JUST OPEN A NEW TERMINAL WINDOW

 	scp -P 22110 [username]@10.153.134.10:/data_tmp/[username]/data/00_raw_reads/MELI_Aglaia_spectabilis_G09645_R1_fastqc.html .

 Open the `html` file in your internet browser and you should see something like this<p align="center"><img src="images/fastqc.png" alt="fastqc" width="900"></p>